FIRST-Tech-Challenge/ftcdocs/docs/source/hardware_and_software_configuration/configuring/managing_esd/managing-esd.rst

 `Eric Chin’s White Paper on ESD Mitigation Techniques and their Efficacy <https://www.firstinspires.org/sites/default/files/uploads/resource_library/ftc/analysis-esd-mitigation-echin.pdf>`__

 Special thanks to Doug Chin, Eric Chin, and Greg Szczeszynski for the work they did to model the problems caused by ESD and to evaluate different techniques to mitigate the risk caused by this phenomenon.
-Also special thanks to FTC Teams 2844, 8081, 10523, 10523a, and 10984,
-and the volunteer team from Arizona (including Robert Garduno, Susan Garduno, Richard Gomez, Matthew Rainey, Christine Sapio, Patricia Strones, and David Thompson) for assisting in testing some of these mitigation techniques under the hot desert sun!
+Also special thanks to *FIRST* Tech Challenge Teams 2844, 8081, 10523, 10523a, and 10984, and the volunteer team from Arizona (including Robert Garduno, Susan Garduno, Richard Gomez, Matthew Rainey, Christine Sapio, Patricia Strones, and David Thompson) for assisting in testing some of these mitigation techniques under the hot desert sun!

 What is an Electrostatic Discharge Event?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~